 Maximizing Natural Light with Reflective Colors

-Choosing paint colors that complement dark wood and maximize natural light is crucial.
-Lighter, reflective colors can bounce light around the room, counteracting the potential for dark wood to absorb light.
-Ideal choices include:
+To achieve a harmonious balance, it’s essential to choose paint colors that complement dark wood and maximize natural light.
+Lighter, reflective colors can help bounce light around the room, counteracting the potential for dark wood to absorb it.

 Paint Color Samples